dassudarshansq/github-demo/README.md

 # github-demo
-This repo will use for git hub demo traing
+This repo will use for git hub demo training